 (Note: This is a step-by-step tutorial with pictures.
 For more specific instructions, along with ingredient amounts, see the recipe card at the bottom of the post.)

-- If you would like to add a little extra flavor and texture, use a pastry brush to brush milk over the tops of the biscuit batter and sprinkle with coarse sugar.
-Bake for 40 minutes, and serve with ice cream or whipped cream
+Pat the biscuit dough into flat rounds and place them each on top of your fruit filling.
+It’s okay if the fruit is showing through.
+If you would like to add a little extra flavor and texture, use a pastry brush to brush milk over the tops of the biscuit batter and sprinkle with coarse sugar.
+Bake for 40 minutes, or until the cobbler topping start to brown and toothpick inserted in middle comes out clean.

+These apples are known to be good for baking or roasting.
+They hold their shape, and don’t turn mushy.
 My personal favorite to use for gluten-free apple desserts are Golden Delicious.
 They also have a perfectly balanced flavor, not too sweet or too tart, and hold their shape with baking.

 - Honeycrisp